 This section is about your benefits for medical care and services.
 These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay).
-To keep things simple, we generally refer to "medical care coverage" or "medical care" which includes medical items and services as well as Medicare Part B prescription drugs.
 In some cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.